 The girl’s high-pitched scream turned the heads of everyone on the floor.
 They’d all likely seen similar scenes in the past, but it still visibly pained them to watch.

 Miss Davis couldn’t hold the child as she fought to escape, and when she put her down, Melanie ran to Benedict and clung to his leg.

 “Benedict, you need to let her go,” Miss Davis told him sternly.

 Benedict lifted both his hands, shrugged, and raised his eyebrows.
 “I’m not holding her.”

 Benedict reached down and grabbed Melanie’s hand and the little girl climbed onto his lap.
-He didn’t object, but instead just put his arms around her because he felt she needed it, and he too needed it.
+He didn’t object, but instead put his arms around her because he felt she needed it, and he needed it, too.
 It was a strange sensation having someone cling to him so desperately, looking to him for protection.

 Yeah right, Benedict thought.
 Where have I heard that before?